svandragt/webview-flask/readme.md

 ## Installation

 1. Build the executable (see below)
-2. Install using pipx: `pipx install webview_flask`
+2. Install using pipx: `pipx install webview-flask`

 # Contributing